trofi/trofi.github.io.gen/posts/254-binutils-2.39.md

 Having sorted basic `gprofng` stuff I attempted to package `binutils-2.39` in `nixpkgs` in [PR185297](https://github.com/NixOS/nixpkgs/pull/185297).
-I got a few problems when tried to build the system against it.
+I got a few problems when I tried to build the system against it.
 I'll list a few of them below.

 ### Breaking API change: init_disassemble_info()